Fibromyalgia is a very common condition that is marked by widespread pain with tenderness and other arthritic type conditions.

 Fibromyalgia is one of those “invisible illnesses” that many people struggle with.
 Invisible illnesses are often scorned or looked over.

 The truth is, many illnesses are literally invisible.
-To look at a person you’d never know they were struggling a deep and painful struggle with their illness.
+To look at a person you’d never know they were struggling with a deep and painful struggle with their illness.

 There are ten main symptoms of fibromyalgia.
 Patients may have one symptom, a combination of symptoms or all of the symptoms.